wickhill/CoolDog/README.md

 - replayCompArray(), specifically staggering the replays.
 At one point, I had a couple 'setTimeout' timers set to 1000 milliseconds, which made it impossible to tell if the computer selected, for example, two 'cools' or 'dogs' in a row.
 Also, I had it set to 700 at one point, but that just had an 'uneven replay effect', and made the game confusing.

-Basically, this block:

-1. Calls and invokes an anonymous function w/ parameter 'index'
-2. That function calls a 'setTimeout' on it
-3. The 'const' 'buttonId' invokes and then declares 'true' and 'false' on the 'btnActivated()' function, which lights up the board pieces and then "turns them off" after a half second (i.e. 500milliseconds)
-4. Super cool part: lights up new pieces every 1 second (1000 \* index), but to stagger this, there's a half-second (i.e. 500millisecond) active and then inactive lighting of the buttons.
-Otherwise, if there were 'double-moves', you wouldn't be able to tell as the board would just 'light up' for 1 second.
-5. The segment ')(i);' immediately invokes the function after it's been declared.
-But most importantly, the (i) ensures that each iteration of the loop get a unique copy of the counter's current value.
-I.E. it's creating a new 'function scope' with each iteration of the loop.
-6. It's an asynchronous loop, meaning it runs independently from the main program, so making sure that it is independent is important.
-7. Also, this directly led me to tackling the issue where I had to 'disable', or 'preventDefault', click behavior for the player.
-Because while the 'replayCompArray' function was running, before setting up 'preventDefault()', the players could click board buttons and that would cause an immediate game over.
-Eventually, I want the players to be able to click the buttons and get sound, but it wasn't an MVP or Stretch goal.

 Biggest 'A-Ha' Moment:

 - Early in the game, realizing that I had to erase the player's array after each turn so that data can be pushed in again... it seems like a small issue now, but that was the biggest 'early hurdle' that, once I wrapped my head around it, it made me expand how I thought about how I was interacting with data.